mr-exploit/PBL-School-Facilities-Reports/README.md

 # PBL-School-Facilities-Reports

-PolarDB Global Hackathon 2023 is an open-themed coding innovation contest for global developers to create cloud-native relational databases with PolarDB feature by Alibaba Cloud.

 how to use the website application SILAH

 because here we use 2 technologies, so we will provide 2 tutorials on how to install the backend and frontend folders